companieshouse/forgerock-cloud-config/README.md

 ### Update Managed Objects

-Calls the Identity Management endpoint to get update Managed Objects.
-The configuration is store in JSON files in the `config/managed-objects` directory.
+Calls the Identity Management endpoint to update Managed Objects.
+The configuration is stored in JSON files in the `config/managed-objects` directory.

 **This command will update all Managed Objects and delete any not present in the directory.**